harvardinformatics/nextflow-workshop/hello-nextflow-simple/README.md

 ### How to run

-You can run this on the default demo data using the command `nextflow run main.nf`.
-If you would like to supply your own csv of gretings you can run this using the command `nextflow run main.nf --greeting your-csv.csv`
+You can run this on the default demo data using the command `nextflow run hello-nextflow-simple.nf`.
+If you would like to supply your own csv of gretings you can run this using the command `nextflow run hello-nextflow-simple.nf --greeting your-csv.csv`